 - Providing educational signage about pollinators and their habitat.

 As of June 2019, MDOT SHA has delivered five pollinator habitat gardens in District 7 to serve as model sites and provide educational resources to our Maryland residents and out of state visitors alike.
 You can see the first five new designated pollinator habitat gardens at the following locations:

-As of Fall 2019, sites are currently being identified and inventoried for future pollinator habitat development and will include additional welcome centers, rest areas, select MDOT office complexes, and similar facilities across the state.
+As of winter 2022, sites are currently being identified and inventoried for future pollinator habitat development and will include additional welcome centers, rest areas, select MDOT office complexes, and similar facilities across the state.